 Career Growth

-Demand for careers in computer networking, according to the Bureau of Labor Statistics, is expected to increase 6 percent by 2031, which is as fast as the national average.
+Demand for careers in computer networking, according to the Bureau of Labor Statistics, is expected to increase 5 percent by 2032, which is slightly faster than the national average.
 More companies are bringing in complex systems, which means more complicated IT issues.
 So, whether you’re looking to work in a company, as a freelancer, or in a third-party IT company, jobs should be pretty available.

 All in all